Join a WhaleBlitz event near you - July 14 - 16, 2023

 About the WhaleBlitz

-The Ocean Wise WhaleBlitz consists of numerous whale BioBlitz events, listed HERE.
-These events will run from the 14-17 July 2022 to coincide with both the anniversary of Northern Resident Killer Whale A73 ‘Springer’ being re-released back to her pod after rehabilitation and World Orca Day (14th).
-Locations of the events will be based around existing Whale Trail sign locations, to maximize engagement and likelihood of cetacean sightings.
+The Ocean Wise WhaleBlitz consists of numerous whale BioBlitz events.
+These events will run from the 14-16 July 2023 to coincide with both the anniversary of northern resident killer whale A73 “Springer” being re-released back to her pod after rehabilitation and World Orca Day (14th).

-The BCCSN was established by Ocean Wise in 2000 and is one of Canada’s most enduring and successful citizen science programs.
-For over 20 years, the BCCSN has built a diverse and dedicated network of coastal community members who regularly report their cetacean and sea turtle sightings via the WhaleReport app.
-Sighting reports generated from these communities are the primary source of information on the occurrence of cetaceans and sea turtles in BC’s waters, including spatial and temporal trends in their abundance.
-The BCCSN regularly conducts community events throughout BC to educate coastal citizens about everyday actions they can take to become stewards of the marine environment.
-In 2021, the BCCSN team reached over 3 million people!
+The Ocean Wise Sightings Network (formerly known as the BC Cetacean Sightings Network) was established by Ocean Wise in 2000 and is one of Canada’s most enduring and successful citizen science programs.
+The OWSN has built a diverse and dedicated network of coastal community members who regularly report their cetacean and sea turtle sightings via the WhaleReport app.
+The OWSN regularly conducts community events throughout BC to educate coastal citizens about everyday actions they can take to become stewards of the marine environment.

-The BCCSN maintains a database of over 130,000 verified sighting reports from approximately 7,300 observers and shares this valuable information with government organizations, ENGOs, marine industry, and researchers.
+The OWSN maintains a database of over 300,000 verified sighting reports from approximately 7,700 observers and shares this valuable information with government organizations, ENGOs, marine industry, and researchers.
 These sighting reports are an important means of identifying and protecting critical habitat, highlighting areas of high risk, and organizing outreach and mitigation efforts that reduce anthropogenic threats to at-risk species.